Skip to Content

 While it is ok to use gouache on raw or primed canvas, gouache paints perform better on paper vs canvas, as they can crackle on canvas.

-Can you wash gouache off canvas?
+Can you wash the gouache off the canvas?

 If you are using traditional gouache you can easily wash it off the canvas with water and some rubbing.